belthor777/Machine-Learning/PH207x/excercises/Lesson7/McNemar Test.md

 >
 > p < 0.05

-# Inference for Paired Data using McNemar’s Test #
+# Tutorial: Inference for Paired Data using McNemar’s Test #
 ## Part 1 ##
 > Consider the following study from Dekkers et al. (2011) that compared two different screening tests for determining adrenal insufficiency.
 Adrenal insufficiency is a condition in which the adrenal glands do not produce adequate amounts of certain hormones.
 The screening test involves measuring a patient’s cortisol response after administration of an intravenous bolus of adrenocorticotropic hormone (ACTH).
 >